 The purpose of this blog is primarily to promote interest in my local natural environment, Sussex, and to promote conservation and environmental-friendly nature engagement.
 It is also a reminder for me of enjoyable nature days out; a resource that enables me to savour past positive experiences when the going gets tough.
 Most posts are about one-day nature journeys; although some posts are about environmental issues, nature and art, or nature and wellbeing.
-In nature journey posts, I describe briefly how I got to the destination by public transport.
-There is a separate page, 'Public Transport', that gives details of how to get to nature sites by public transport in Sussex.
+In the nature journey posts, I describe briefly how I got to the destination by public transport.

 I am an amateur naturalist; interested in the relationship between the ecology of local landscapes; conservation strategy; environmental policy; philosophy; art and well-being.
-My main interests are birds, insects and wild flowers of Sussex.
-I am particuIarly interested in river and estuary environments in Sussex.
-I am predominantly a "patch" naturalist who visits specific locations repeatedly, in an attempt to understand, from lived experience, the relationships between the flora and fauna in particular locations, and how those environments change through the seasons, and how they are effected by global warming and land use.
-The sites I visit regularly in Sussex are Pagham Harbour, the Arun Valley, the Adur Estuary, the lower Ouse Valley, Cuckmere Haven, Pett Level and Rye Harbour.
+My main interests are birds, lichens and bryophytes, but I am also interested in insects and wildflowers and the fungi of Sussex.
+I am particuIarly interested in the South Downs, the Weald's ghyll woods and river/estuary/saltmarsh environments in Sussex.
+I am predominantly a "patch" naturalist, who visits specific locations repeatedly, in an attempt to understand, from lived experience, the relationships between the flora, fauna and funga in particular locations, and how those environments change through the seasons, and how they are affected by global warming and land use.

 I take record shots.
 I do not aim to take great photographs; although I am always pleased to get a good photo.